About this Guide

 To make it easy for you to keep up on the legal news and local California Politics, I have created this Resource Guide for you.
-You should know what I look like too so you can come and ask me for when you need legal research help.
 I also recommend that you subscribe to this blog to make sure you are alerted when a new blog post is out.
 Below is a list of other Web resources on networking for law students.

 Ms. Prof: It All Starts in Law School!
 Networking Tips for Law Students - Ursula Furi-Per (Ms. JD)